 Impact

 A malicious application can cause unintended changes to memory that is shared between processes, a classic memory corruption flaw.
-Such corruption can potentially alter the state of cooperating processes, leading to data corruption, privilege escalation, or even arbitrary code execution if a process depends on the corrupted data.
-The vulnerability arises from inadequate state management and presents an integrity risk for all processes sharing the affected memory region.
+Based on the description, it is inferred that such corruption could alter the state of cooperating processes, leading to data corruption, privilege escalation, or even arbitrary code execution if a process depends on the corrupted data.

 Affected Systems